cleanlab/cleanvision-examples/README.md

 - [Food-10](food101.ipynb)

-For a comprehensive quick-start tutorial on different ways to use this package, check [Tutorials](https://cleanvision.readthedocs.io/en/latest/tutorials/tutorial.html#)
+For a quick-start tutorial on different ways to use this package, check [Tutorials](https://cleanvision.readthedocs.io/en/latest/tutorials/tutorial.html#)